Modernise Or Die: The Need For Change In Construction

 The need for new practices and techniques doesn’t mean that everything traditional has to be eliminated.
 To the contrary, the ultimate goal should be to find a way in which we will be able to bring together the positive elements of the past and the innovative techniques of the future.
 By doing so, we will be in position to evolve the construction process and maximize productivity.

 The Reasons Behind the Problem

-In order to come up with functional solutions, it’s crucial that you identify first the causes of the problem.
+Last but not least, it’s crucial that we identify the causes behind this problematic situation.
 If we were trying to take a step back and look into them we could end up to the following observations:

 No effort to change

 Sticking to your habits can sometimes be very dangerous.
 This seems to have happened in construction where almost everyone appear to be stacked to the very same practices that go on and on for decades.
 Given this situation, it’s impossible for a new reality to emerge within the industry.
 On top of that, this perception that everything remains the same, no matter what, builds a bigger distance between what companies offer and what customers need/want.

 The inability to fully understand the true nature of the problem might be the reason why there is no change.
 As Mark Farmer states, we deny to see the whole picture and we focus on smaller individual cases.
 Only when we shift our attention toward the general good of our sector, we will be able to see change.